apache/cordova-plugin-media/README.md

 - `media.setVolume`: Set the volume for audio playback.

-- `media.startRecord`: Start recording an audio file, uses MPEG4 compression on iOS.
+- `media.startRecord`: Start recording an audio file, uses MPEG4 compression on iOS and Android.

 - `media.startRecordWithCompression`: Start recording an audio file, with SampleRate and NumberOfChannels specified.
-Uses MPEG4 compression. iOS only.
+Uses MPEG4 compression. iOS and Android only.

 - `media.stopRecord`: Stop recording an audio file.